The substantial electron model is a theoretical model, which is

 on the axis, specified by the magnetic field.

-of the helium atom is performed on the assumption that the nucleus is located
+state of the helium atom is performed on the assumption that the nucleus is

-between two parallel electron disks in the form of rings, the matter of which
+located between two parallel electron disks in the form of rings, the matter of

 determined by the electrical forces between the nucleus and the rings, while